About Shankill Tennis Club

 - At weekends the courts close at 6.00pm

-To access the courts outside these hours, a fob is required – application forms are in the office.
+To access the courts outside these hours, a fob is required.
 Parents are reminded that juniors may not be left unsupervised at the courts when the club supervisor is not on duty.

 Courts may be booked 3 days in advance by notifying the supervisor.
 Each adult has two booking hours per 7 day period.
 Play is on the hour and for the duration of an hour unless for a round robin match or championship game, and this must be notified in advance to the supervisor.
 Players must vacate the court when asked to do so by the supervisor.
 The cost for playing under floodlights is €6 per court per hour for singles and €6 per court per hour for doubles.